Martijn

 Together with Stefan Gaillard, I have been listed at the 2024 Forbes 30 under 30 list in the category of Science and Healthcare for our work for the Journal of Trial and Error, which we co-founded together with Max Bautista Perpinyà.

 During fall term 2024, I will be a visiting fellow at Harvard History of Science, supervised by David Jones and Allan Brandt.
-I will be a visiting Student Research at the Kavli Center for Ethics, Science, and the Public at University of California-Berkeley during spring semester 2025.
+I will be a visiting Student Researcher at the Kavli Center for Ethics, Science, and the Public at University of California at Berkeley during spring semester 2025, supervised by Elena Conis.

 CV.

-Visiting Fellow : History of Science, Harvard University, Cambridge MA.
+Visiting Fellow : History of Science, Harvard University, Cambridge MA [2024].

 PhD researcher : Safeguarding a Healthy Future - preventive child health intervention in between politics and practice, 1901-1920, Erasmus University Rotterdam & Erasmus Medical Centre [2021-now].